Jorch72/YAMSWiki/Importing-your-world.md

 Start the service again and your new world is loaded.

-In a later update, you will be able to upload and download your worlds as well as run multiple Minecraft servers with different worlds.
+In a later update, you will be able to upload and download your worlds.
 See the [[Planned Features]] page for more.